Yibin Wuliangye Airport

 Yibin Wuliangye Airport (IATA: YBP, ICAO: ZUYB) is a dual-use public and military airport serving the city of Yibin in southern Sichuan province, China.
 Opened in December 2019, it replaced the older Yibin Caiba Airport.
 The airport is named after Wuliangye, a locally made liquor that is one of the most famous baijiu brands in China.

 Overview

 The airport received approval from the State Council of China in May 2012.
 It occupies an area of 4,500 mu (300 ha) in Zongchang Town (宗场), Cuiping District, 11 km northwest of the city center.
 Construction began in October 2016 with a total investment of 2.927 billion yuan, and the airport opened on 5 December 2019.
 It replaced the older Yibin Caiba Airport.
+The passenger movements of the airport in 2023 were 2,050,861, making it the 73rd busiest airport in China.

 Facilities

 The airport has a runway that is 2,600 m long and 45 m wide (class 4C), a 24,000 m2 terminal building, and 13 aircraft parking aprons.
 It is projected to handle 2.5 million passengers annually by 2024.